Trump’s challenge: keeping his act fresh in reelection year

-WASHINGTON (AP) — The Trump show has a consistent script.
+WASHINGTON (AP) — The Donald Trump show has a consistent script.
 Same villains.
 Same nicknames.
 Same grievances.
 Same hero: himself.

-At raucous friendly rallies — mostly in states friendly to him — the president tell his audiences he could be presidential if he chose to be, even Lincolnesque.
+At raucous rallies held mostly in states that are friendly to him, the president tells audiences that he could be presidential, even Lincolnesque, if he wanted to.
 But that, he says, would be boring.

-“It’s easy to be presidential but only have about three people in front of me,” President Donald Trump said at one recent rally, before breaking into a monotone imitation of a droning politician.
+“It’s easy to be presidential but only have about three people in front of me,” Trump said at a recent rally, before breaking into a monotone imitation of a droning politician.
 “Doing this takes far more talent than doing that.
 Doing that is very easy.
 This is not easy.”

-As he seeks re-election with little variance from the themes that brought him to power four years ago, a central challenge for Donald Trump will be to keep those audiences satisfied, to make sure, like a great entertainer, that the act isn’t getting old.
+As he seeks reelection with little variance from the themes that brought him to power four years ago, a central challenge will be to keep those audiences satisfied and to make sure, like a great entertainer, that the act isn’t getting stale.

 The president retains robust approval ratings among Republicans but even that fealty will be tested as he asks voters for another four years essentially offering them not new promises but more of the same.

-Trump’s campaign remains highly confident it will not only retain those who backed the president in 2016, but will also expand the electorate by turning out people who did not vote for years ago, in addition to peeling off some African American and Latino males.
+Trump’s campaign remains highly confident it will not only retain those who backed the president in 2016, but will also expand the electorate by turning out people who did not vote four years ago, in addition to peeling off some African American and Latino males.

 At a rally last week in South Carolina, nearly 29% of those who registered for tickets didn’t vote in the 2016 election, according to Trump campaign manager Brad Parscale.